 CUPS hopes to build community across all levels of physician scientist training at UCSF, as well as facilitate opportunities to learn from peers who have faced the same challenges.
 They pursue this initiative through topic-based dinners, workshops and faculty discussions.
-Please email Cody Mowery if you would like to hear about upcoming meetings and events.

 Once a month, the MSTP Women’s Group organizes lunch talks and mini-workshops for students to get to know the female faculty at UCSF.
 The MSTP Women’s Lunch alternates between structured talks given by female faculty and informal sessions with students to discuss topics such as: clinical vs. basic research, independent development plans, academia vs. industry vs. national labs, managing PIs, and more.
 See the Events page for information on upcoming MSTP Women's lunches.

 The UCSF Women Physician-Scientist Supergroup (WPSS) is a professional network of physician-scientists across fourteen departments at UCSF for advocacy, mentorship, and networking across the post-graduate physician-scientist career pathway.